NM-TAFE/civ-ipriot-in-class-demos/week14/code_examples/03_shop_example/README.md

 Viewing this in VS Code?

+0. You will need a mermaid extension -- check for Matt Bierner's "Markdown Preview Mermaid Support"
 1. ctrl + shift + p OR command + shift + p
 2. Type: > Markdown: open preview to side
 3. View this file, but rendered nicely